graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Please keep in mind that methods and classes marked as obsolete in v8.x may be removed in v9.0.
 Each obsolete member will include a message indicating the expected removal version.

+For best results through the migration, we recommend following these steps:

+1. Upgrade to GraphQL.NET v7.9
-To streamline the migration, we recommend upgrading to v7.9 first and using the included analyzers to apply automatic code fixes to obsolete code patterns.
-In addition, we recommend having a test that verifies the SDL of your schema matches the expected schema, as this will catch any changes the generated schema between versions.
-A sample of this code is provided at the bottom of this document.
+2. Use the included analyzers to apply automatic code fixes to obsolete code patterns
+3. Implement a test that verifies the SDL of your schema matches the expected schema, as this will catch any changes the generated schema between versions; a sample of this code is provided at the bottom of this document
+4. Set `GlobalSwitches.UseLegacyTypeNaming` to `false` and verify your type names have not changed (or override them), or set `GlobalSwitches.UseLegacyTypeNaming` to `true` to maintain v7.x behavior during the migration.
+5. Upgrade to GraphQL.NET v8.0

 ## New Features